 — Kyung Hyun Kim, professor of East Asian studies

 “The Vietnamese zodiac shares most of the animal symbols with those of the Chinese, the Korean and the Japanese, except for three signs: It has the Water Buffalo (instead of the Ox in the other three zodiacs), the Cat (instead of the Rabbit in the other ones), and the Pig (similar to that of the Chinese and the Korean zodiacs, but different from the Wild Boar in the Japanese one).
-This year of 2023, the Vietnamese people are welcoming the Cat for a new, exciting beginning.
+This year of 2024, the Vietnamese people are welcoming the Dragon.

 In Westminster’s Little Saigon, no sooner had the Vietnamese wrapped up with Christmas than the preparation for the Lunar New Year already began.
 Local supermarkets and shops are inundated with New Year’s foods and products, including special issues of newspapers and magazines for the occasion.
 A large flower market has opened in front of Asian Garden Mall (an iconic shopping center), welcoming not only local shoppers but also others coming from neighboring counties such as Los Angeles, San Diego, Riverside, etc.

-Several Lunar New Year fairs will open in Westminster, Garden Grove, Santa Ana, Costa Mesa and Fountain Valley for food tasting, traditional games, cultural activities and entertainment.
-This year of the Cat, 2023, after a two-year hiatus due to the pandemic, an annual New Year’s Parade on Bolsa Avenue, in the heart of Little Saigon, will make a celebratory come back with the participation of many Vietnamese American organizations in the area.”
+Several Lunar New Year fairs will open in Westminster, Garden Grove, Santa Ana, Costa Mesa and Fountain Valley for food tasting, traditional games, cultural activities and entertainment.”

 — Tri C. Tran, lecturer of Vietnamese